 Balasana or Child pose

 Kneel on the floor and place your shin on the floor with toes touching each other.
 Sit on your heels.
 With hands by your side, exhale and lay your torso down between your thighs/bend from the waist laying your torso between your thighs.
 Slowly allow your head to touch the ground.
 Do as much as possible and don’t strain yourself.
 Your hands should be resting by the sides of your torso with palms facing upward.
-Stay in this pose for as far as possible and slowly while inhaling lift yourself back to the same position.
+Stay in this pose for as far as possible and slowly while inhaling lift yourself back to the same position, find more info at heroin.net.
 Place your hands on your thighs with palms facing the ceiling

 Benefits: This pose not only provides relief from your neck pain and back pain but also calms your brain.
 It stretches the hips, thighs and ankles and makes you feel fresh like a child